 Age: 12–15 years

 To be eligible for Story Camp, your school needs to have a value below 1000 on the Index of Community Socio-Educational Advantage (ICSEA).

-Story Camp is presented by Express Media, the Centre for Youth Literature at State Library Victoria, and supported by the Crown Resorts Foundation and Packer Family Foundation.
+Story Camp is presented by Express Media, the State Library Victoria, and supported by the Crown Resorts Foundation and Packer Family Foundation.